Feynman Rules for the Standard Model Effective Field Theory in $R_\xi$-gauges: Corrections to the SM couplings

+It should be clear in this form that the Wilson coefficients not only generate novel right-handed interactions but also violate unitarity in the left-handed couplings.

-In what follows we also redefine the Wilson coefficients of the operators involving fermionic currents, by absorbing into them the fermion flavor rotations from gauge to the mass basis.
-In this way we are able to express the mass basis Lagrangian entirely in terms of the ``unprimed'' fields, Wilson-coefficients $K$-, and $U$-mixing matrices.
+In what follows we redefine the Wilson coefficients of operators involving fermions by absorbing into them the flavor rotations from gauge to mass basis.
+In this way we are able to express the mass basis Lagrangian entirely in terms of the ``unprimed'' fields, Wilson coefficients and the unitary $K$-, and $U$-mixing matrices.
 In some cases the redefinitions are not unique, as in the operators involving left fermion $SU(2)$ doublets one can adsorb into the Wilson coefficient either the rotation matrix of the lower or upper constituent of the doublet.
-We choose it always to be the lower field ($e_L$ or $d_L$) rotation, as in this way flavor violating $K$ or $U$ matrices appear explicitly in less experimentally constrained $u$-quark or neutrino couplings (see also discussion in Ref.~\cite{Aebischer:2015fzz}).
+We choose it always to be the lower field ($e_L$ or $d_L$) rotation, as in this way the flavor violating $K$ or $U$ matrices appear explicitly in less experimentally constrained $u$-quark or neutrino couplings (see also discussion in Ref.~\cite{Aebischer:2015fzz}).
 Our redefinitions are collected in Table~\ref{tab:redef}.
-Note that after such redefinitions the matrices $K$ and $U$ emerge from~\Eqs{eq:ckm}{eq:mns} as